labs-13-market-org/Backend/README.md

 - light-weight web application framework to help organize web application into an MVC architecture
 - Express makes building REST API simpler

+PostgreSQL
+- Powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.

 ## 2️⃣ Endpoints